 Rock climbing gear can be simple.
 As a beginner, you can start with just a pair of tennis shoes and rent everything else.
-However if you would like to pursue further in rock climbing as a sport, I would highly recommend to invest in a pair of rock climbing shoes, a harness, and a belay device.
-It is much more comfortable to have your own equipment, especially shoes and harness.
+However, if you would like to pursue further in rock climbing as a sport, I would highly recommend investing in a pair of rock climbing shoes, a harness, and a belay device.
+It is much more comfortable to have your own equipment, especially shoes and harnesses.

 Do not expect climbing shoes to be comfortable as tennis shoes.
 They should fit very snug and uncomfortable but it should not be painful.
-Climbing shoes are designed especially for climbing so there is very little to no padding.
+Climbing shoes are designed especially for climbing so it is very little to no padding.
 It is unsuitable to walk, hike, or run with them on.
 New leather is very stiff at the beginning.
 With a new pair of climbing shoes, you will need to break them in first then it’ll be a little bit more comfortable but will not be as cozy as tennis shoes.
 I usually take them off after every climb.
-This helps relax my bunched up toes and also prevent my shoes from wearing out from overuse.
+This helps relax my bunched-up toes and also prevents my shoes from wearing out from overuse.
 It took me about a month of climbing from two to three times a week to break in new shoes.
-After that the leather conform to your feet and relax a little bit more than before.
+After that, the leather conforms to your feet and relaxes a little bit more than before.

 Climbing shoes are pointy at the toes.
 It is normal for your toes to bunch together at a point.
-This help your foot stick to a small hold with one focus point.
+This helps your foot stick to a small hold with one focus point.
 It also helps with the pivoting of your weight and the positioning of your body.
 You want your shoes to be snug so that you can almost feel the rock underneath your toes.
-This allows much more control to your feet.
-The climbing shoes has sticky rubber sole which also help you stick to a rock much better than the traditional tennis shoes.
+This allows much more control of your feet.
+The climbing shoes have a sticky rubber sole which also helps you stick to rock much better than the traditional tennis shoes.

 free the odor.

-There are a variety of climbing shoes simple for beginners and more aggressive for the intermediate to advance climbers.
+There are a variety of climbing shoes simple for beginners and more aggressive for intermediate to advanced climbers.
 I started out with a simple beginner and less expensive shoes – Madrock.
-Climbing shoes varies from $50 to $250 or more depending on the brand and style.
+Climbing shoes vary from $50 to $250 or more depending on the brand and style.

-Climbing harness is a critical equipment for sport climbing.
+A climbing harness is a critical piece of equipment for sport climbing.

 My own harness is slightly different where you put the rope through.
 You would put the rope through two loops instead of one.

-One of the popular brand is Black Diamond.
-There are women, men and unisex harnesses.
-The women harnesses usually have smaller sizes for smaller women and more distance between the legs and waist to accommodate higher hips.
-However, women can wear men’s harness as well as men wear women’s.
+One of the popular brands is Black Diamond.
+There are women, men, and unisex harnesses.
+The women’s harnesses usually have smaller sizes for smaller women and more distance between the legs and waist to accommodate higher hips.
+However, women can wear men’s harnesses, as well as men, wear women’s.
 When my son just started climbing, he was too small for the regular harness so I bought for him the Women Black Diamond Primose.
 It still fits him even now at 5’9″.
-I bought myself a regular small Black harness in hope that we will switch when he grows taller.
+I bought myself a regular small Black Diamond harness in the hope that we will switch when he grows taller.
 However, he did not want to switch so I kept it.
 The harnesses work fine for both of us.

 We use a belay device as a brake mechanism to a climbing rope by applying friction to it.

 The rope is pushed through the device and clipped with a locking carabiner to the belayer.
-The belayer uses the device to lock off the free end of the rope, keep tension and stop the climber from falling.
-There are a variety of belay devices which I will describe further in details in my future blogs/reviews.
+The belayer uses the device to lock off the free end of the rope, keep tension, and stop the climber from falling.
+There are a variety of belay devices that I will describe further in detail in my future blogs/reviews.
 The most common belay devices are tubular belay devices.
 Some have ridges to create more friction.
 These devices are suitable for sport climbing or rappelling.